PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 Business Application Provider:

-- Business Application Provider **MUST** implement all features of the Certificate Notification API, including the support of the push, the pull and also the status and available mechanism.
+- Business Application Provider **MUST** implement all features of the Certificate Notification API, including the support of the push, the pull and also the feedback and available mechanism.
 - Business Application Provider **MUST** offer the push mechanism option to the Certificate Consumer application user, if the Certificate Consumer supports the push mechanism.

 ##### 2.1.5.1 PUSH Mechanism